Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 Legacy Australia

-Legacy’s submission to the Senate committee inquiry outlined a number measures it supported, concerns with some aspects, and suggestions for improvements.
+Legacy’s submission to the Senate committee inquiry outlined a number of measures it supported, concerns with some aspects, and suggestions for improvements.

-As with the RSL’s submission, Legacy raised concerns over the use of the term ‘wholly dependent partner’ and eligibility for some MRCA benefits being dependent on whether a person was economically dependent on the veteran prior to their death.
+As with the RSL’s submission, Legacy raised concerns over the use of the term ‘wholly dependent partner’ and eligibility for some MRCA benefits based on whether a person was economically dependent on the veteran prior to their death.
 Legacy submitted that the revised MRCA presented an opportunity for these terms and criteria to be updated to better reflect current social and family dynamics.
 Legacy also raised issue with the lack of support or compensation offered to those on whom a veteran is or was dependent:

 This reverse dependency is apparent in contemporary families of veterans who have given their health.
 Many veterans have reclused from society and are struggling with transitioning to civilian life, finding employment, dealing with physical or mental disabilities and many find themselves inside all day self-medicating on alcohol, drugs or playing video games, leaving their partner to provide an income for the household, parent the children and maintain the household.
 More often than not, the Veteran is financially dependent on other members of their family or even friends, often borrowing money to fund their lifestyle.
 These relationships should be compensated for the funding and support they have provided to the veteran.
 The revised Act only provides compensation for those who were financially dependent on the Veteran and not the other way round.
 Almost every family that responded to the Royal Commission raised these areas of concern, it would be abhorrent of government to not address this deficiency in the legislation. (p.
 2)